 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medicine and call your doctor at once if you have any of these serious side effects:
+Stop using clindamycin topical and call your doctor at once if you have any of these serious side effects:

 - severe redness, itching, or dryness of treat skin areas; or